taskrabbit/waistband/README.md

             port: 9200
 ```

-You can name the servers whatever you want, and one of them is selected at random using `Array.sample`, excluding blacklisted servers, when conduction operations on the server.
+You can name the servers whatever you want.
+The connection, retries, timeouts, etc are handled by the `elasticsearch-transport` gem.

 Here's an example with two servers:

 ```yml
 # #{APP_DIR}/config/waistband/waistband.yml